jishengpeng/WavChat/README.md

 2. Evaluation

 Evaluation is a crucial aspect of training and testing spoken dialogue models.
-In this section, we provide a comprehensive overview of **evaluation metrics, benchmarks, and datasets** used to evaluate spoken dialogue models.
-The evaluation metrics are categorized into **three main types**: **task-specific metrics**, **general metrics**, and **representative benchmarks**.
+In this section, we provide a comprehensive overview of the evaluation from **11 aspects**.
+The evaluation metrics are categorized into **two main types**: **Basic Evaluation**, and **Advanced Evaluation**.
 <div align='center'>
 <img src="https://cdn.jsdelivr.net/gh/MYJOKERML/imgbed/matebook14/image-20241111195959293.png" alt="image-20241111195959293" style="zoom:18%;" />